DANNYDEE93/Deployment4/README.md

 ### <ins>OPTIMIZATION:</ins>
 ___________________
 &emsp;&emsp;&emsp;&emsp;	After running my Jenkins build a few times and installing all the applications on my EC2 instance, it had some connectivity issues.
 It was performing at a slower pace but still worked well enough for my deployment.
 Luckily, I used a t2.medium EC2 instance becuase my usual t2.micro instance would not have been able to handle all the installations I added to it.
 For long term, I would need to eventually switch to an instance with a larger capacity just in case I need to install additional applications or perform more complicated processes.
 This issue is important to note especially for understanding business needs and the scalability of their business infrastructure.

+*For the future, you can auto scale or create ec2 actions so that in case certain metrics reach a specifiec threshold in the alarm, the instance can perform an action to intervene with any issues that may occur*